RegularAlicorn/sysadmin-101/cheatsheets/shortcuts.md

 Ctrl + Shift + N | New Folder in Explorer
-Ctrl + Shift + Enter | Run as administrator (search menu or explorer) Ctrl + Shift + Left Click | Run as administrator (taskbar pinned items) Ctrl + Win + D | New virtual Desktop
+Ctrl + Shift + Enter | Run as administrator (search menu or explorer) Ctrl + Shift + Left Click | Run as administrator (taskbar pinned items) Ctrl + Win + B | Access program that is displaying a message in the notification area Ctrl + Win + D | New virtual Desktop
-Ctrl + Win + Arrow Right | Move one virtual Desktop up Ctrl + Win + Arrow Left | Move one virtual Desktop down
+Ctrl + Win + Arrow Right | Move one virtual Desktop up Ctrl + Win + Arrow Left | Move one virtual Desktop down Ctrl + Win + Shift + B | Reset graphics driver

 ## Poweruser menu
 This menu is opened with **Win + X** or rightclick on the startmenu button (windows logo).